mtriaca17/expense-tracker-react/README.md

+# Expense Calculator made with react
-# Made to practice using functional components and some hooks
+## Made to practice using functional components and some hooks
-# also to learn material ui
+## also to learn material ui